aeckar/usf-cse-resources/exercises/COP3514_project6.md

 3 1
 ```

+There are three components to the outfile in the example above:

+- The number of unique words (1 line)
+- *N* unique words (Next *N* lines)
+- For *M* sentences, each sentence with its word replaced by its position in the above list (*M* lines)

 ## Guide

 *Note: The only code in any of the sections below will be something done in class or a simple demonstraion of a concept.*